vendus/vendus-sdk-php/README.md

 ## Installation

-The Vendus PHP SDK can be installed with [Composer](https://getcomposer.org/).
+The Vendus SDK for PHP can be installed with [Composer](https://getcomposer.org/).
 Run this command:

 ```sh
 composer require vendus/vendus-sdk-php